Home » Gozo Island » Gozo car hire

 Driving in Gozo is fairly easygoing, even if local drivers consider the island to be a karting track sometimes.

-Yes, you can get around Gozo without a car, but the alternative options aren’t necessarily better.
+Yes, you can get around Gozo without a car rental, but the alternative options aren’t necessarily better.

 To get around Gozo, you can: